 speaker

 Brandon Moss

-Yeah, I won't commit specifically on that arrangement and the margin profiles, but again, I would remind projects that are funded by the EXIM Bank have to be domestically produced or have to require some level of domestic content and those projects will look and feel similar to our typical US projects.
+Yeah, I won't commit specifically on that arrangement and the margin profiles.
+But again, I would remind projects that are that are that are funded by the xm bank have to be domestically produced or have to require some level of domestic content in those those projects will look look and feel similar to our typical us projects thanks yep charlie

+speaker